Natural disasters

 Death toll from Kenya floods rises to 120.

 Devastating floods in Kenya have claimed the lives of at least 120 people, displacing nearly 90,000 households, as announced by officials last Tuesday.
-Kenya, alongside its neighbors Somalia and Ethiopia, is grappling with flash floods exacerbated by the weather phenomenon.
+Kenya, alongside its neighbors Somalia and Ethiopia, is grappling with flash floods exacerbated by the phenomenon.
 These recent floods have submerged extensive farmlands, leading to the loss of tens of thousands of livestock and rendering hundreds of thousands homeless.
-The deluge follows the country's worst in 40 years, leaving many in dire need.
+The deluge follows the country's worst drought in 40 years, leaving many in dire need.
 The most severely impacted regions include Tana River, Garissa, Wajir, and Mandera in eastern Kenya.
-The relentless heavy rainfall is anticipated to persist until at least 2024.
+The relentless heavy rainfall is anticipated to persist until at least January 2024.